 In the aftermath of the July 9, 2023 rainstorm event which caused severe damage to areas within the Belmont Village, some immediate short-term repairs and mitigations are a priority.
-These include the repair and replacement of the Star Lake outflow as it travels west across Belmont Street, particularly through the existing box culvert beneath the roadway which suffered significant damage.
-Repairs here will likely require re-design, upsizing and replacement of the entire culvert spanning the town right-ofway, which will likely affect a large area including some private properties.
+These include the repair and replacement of the Star Lake outflow as it travels west under Belmont Road, particularly through the existing box culvert beneath the roadway which suffered significant damage.
+Repairs here will likely require re-design, straightening, upsizing and replacement of the entire culvert spanning the town right-of-way, which will likely affect a large area including some private properties.
 As part of this work, it is important to identify and incorporate other opportunities for improvements such as a secondary access to the park.